python/cpython/Doc/library/tkinter.rst

-When trying to answer questions of the form "how do I do blah", it is often best to find out how to do"blah" in straight Tk, and then convert this back into the corresponding :mod:`Tkinter` call.
+When trying to answer questions of the form "how do I do blah", it is often best to find out how to do"blah" in straight Tk, and then convert this back into the corresponding :mod:`tkinter` call.
 Python programmers can often guess at the correct Python command by looking at the Tk documentation.
 This means that in order to use Tkinter, you will have to know a little bit about Tk.
 This document can't fulfill that role, so the best we can do is point you to the best